Breastfeeding and Lactation Foods

 Drink at least 10 glasses of water along with plenty of juices, soups, buttermilk, dals, etc. throughout the day.
 Water is a major constituent of breast milk.
 This will help in maintaining your milk production.

 In every culture there are some special foods for new mothers to provide them the nutrients needed for milk production.
 In West, however, there is no such special food and they insist only on a balanced diet.
 In India a variety of foods are recommended for increasing lactation.
-Following are a few traditional foods that are believed to help increase lactation in breastfeeding women.

-Herbs such as fenugreek, cumin, fennel, dill (suwa), barley, etc. have been used for centuries in India to increase production of milk in lactating women.
+Herbs such as fenugreek, methi, cumin, fennel, dill (suwa), barley, etc. have been used for centuries in India to increase production of milk in lactating women.
 Besides these herbs, gond (gaund, edible gum) and almonds are also believed to help increase the milk.

 1. Cumin: Thymol present in cumin is believed to increase secretion of milk in lactating women.
 It is a rich source of calcium and iron.